HeckelRobert/contract-manufacturing-assistant/README.md

-# Quotation Accelerator
+# Contract manufacturing

-Prototype desktop application for contract manufacturing: **find similar past projects quickly** and reuse drawings, manufacturing steps, and quotation knowledge when preparing a new offer.
+Prototype desktop application for contract manufacturing: **find similar past projects quickly** and reuse drawings, manufacturing steps, and historical job knowledge when preparing a new contract manufacturing job.

 **Core question the demo answers:** *Have we manufactured something like this before?*